CMU-CREATE-Lab/ubuntu_vnc/README.md

 # Overview

-This is a docker container that runs Ubuntu with a VNC server.
+This is a docker container that runs Ubuntu with a VNC server and Google Chrome.
 The VNC server's user is the same as the user that runs the docker container, with homedir mapped to ../ubuntu_vnc_homedir

+The host's postgres server is mapped to the container's postgres directory, so that the container can access the host's postgres server.
+This requires the host is ubuntu, or uses a similar directory structure for postgres.
+This means you don't need to use a password to access the host's postgres server;  instead, you are automatically authenticated as the username

+The container runs with escalated privilege (cap_add: SYS_ADMIN) for Chrome sandboxing to run properly.
+As such, this docker container should only be controlled by trusted users.

 ## To configure: